void-linux/void-packages/Manual.md

 Font packages are very straightforward to write, they are always set with the following variables:

-- `noarch=yes`: Font packages don't install arch specific files.
+- `archs=noarch`: Font packages don't install arch specific files.
 - `depends="font-util"`: because they are required for regenerating the font cache during the install/removal of the package
 - `font_dirs`: which should be set to the directory where the package